Pontiac Bonneville: Trim levels

-The Bonneville was marketed in three time levels: SE, SLE and SSEi.
+The Bonneville was marketed in three trim levels: SE, SLE and SSEi.
 The SE came with a 3.8L V6 engine, 4-speed automatic transmission, air conditioning, cruise control, front bucket seats (a 55/45 split front bench was available on the SE only), 6-way power driver seat with lumbar adjustment, AM/FM stereo with CD player and 225/60/R16 tires.
 The SLE added traction control, OnStar, leather-wrapped steering wheel, rear spoiler and 17-inch alloy wheels wrapped in 235/55/R17 tires.
 The SSEi adds a 3.8L supercharged V6 engine, front-side air bags, leather upholstery, 12-way power driver seat and Monsoon AM/FM stereo with cassette and CD player.

 For the last year of production, Pontiac gave the mid-level SLE the new GXP styling.
 The 2005 SLE featured all GXP styling cues, except the wheels, badging, muffler tips and engine all remained unique to the GXP.

 Return of the V8

 For 2004, the Bonneville regained a V8 option on the GXP trim.
 This was the first time since 1986 that a Bonneville had a V8 engine.
 As a result of the discontinuation of the Oldsmobile Aurora, this opened up a "hole" in the GM lineup between Pontiac and Buick, allowing Pontiac to expand upmarket somewhat.
 The engine is Cadillac's 4.6 L Northstar V8, producing 275 hp, 300 lbfft.
-As Pontiac's website said, "With GXP, V8 power gets reintroduced into the Bonneville line in the form of the world-renowned 4.6 L (279 in³) Northstar V8 engine, giving 0 to 60 mph in 6.5 seconds demonstrates better performance than BMW 330i and 530i, and Lexus ES.
+As Pontiac's website said, "With GXP, V8 power gets reintroduced into the Bonneville line in the form of the world-renowned 4.6 L (279 in3) Northstar V8 engine, giving 0 to 60 mph in 6.5 seconds demonstrates better performance than BMW 330i and 530i, and Lexus ES.
 Its 3.7:1 final drive ratio is the most aggressive found on any car in its class."